IntersectMBO/plutus/plutus-benchmark/nofib/README.md

 execution time).
 The `last-piece` program has been omitted from the benchmarkign process because it exhausts memory on the current version of the CEK machine.

+Some of the benchmarks also consume a lot of memory, so it may be helpful to close memory-hungry programs (Slack, Firefox, ...) before running them.

 It's hoped that these benchmarks will be useful for stress-testing Plutus Core evaluators.
 Some of them take a considerable time to run and consume a lot of memory.
 Approximate times for a single execution of each benchmark on the